Harrison-Reich/Day-Planner-Calendar/README.md

     After clicking the save button your task will be saved to local storage until it is cleared.

+    Click on a day of the week to have the date displayed at the top of the page.
+    Use the forward and back arrows located at the beginning and end of the month/year to navigate the calendar to any point in time.

   ## Questions
 What are some future development ideas associted with the calendarPlanner application?

     - The ability to input tasks on future days
     - Create filters for re-ocurring events that can be switched on/off
     - Responsive calendar with a clean, easy to navigate UI

+    -implement above features into calendar application to have a full functioning calendar.